 If you catch the bread baking bug, you can invest in all sorts of bread making tools to make whipping up your favorite recipe a joy.
-A great serrated knife, a dough whisk and even a countertop proofer can make homemade bread even easier.
+A great serrated knife, a dough whisk (we gave it a try!) and even a countertop proofer can make homemade bread even easier.
 Bread machines can also be super useful in the kitchen, especially when you’ve got easy bread machine recipes.

 When it comes to baking pans, check out the Taste of Home cookware and bakeware line to give your gear an upgrade.